appaji-prasanna/Reach-AWS/README.md

 ## Available Scripts

-In the project directory, you can run code on aws beanstalk using AWS Code Pipeline added new QA stage Disable Transition
+In the project directory, you can run code on Elastic bean stalk

 ### `npm start`